techakshay006/IMDb_Movie-Analysis/README.md

 # IMDb_Movie-Analysis

-### Q.Had you think about how Directors , Producers , Production house so on.. think about how to choose Actor, Budget, Genre etc.
+### Q. Had you think about how Directors , Producers , Production house so on.. think about how to choose Actor, Budget, Genre etc.

-A. I don't think anyone from viewers think about this because we don't even care about it.
+### A.  I don't think anyone from viewers think about this because we don't even care about it.

 But, here our reviews, ratings, TRP and etc matters a lot to them to decide what should be done at what time

- So, Basically I am ging to tell you guys how they predict their result for upcoming projects.
+ So, Basically I am going to tell you guys how they predict their result for upcoming projects.

 In accordance with Data sets :